Expand description

 - Markdown lexical analysis and token representation.

-- PDF generation module for markdown-to-pdf conversion.
+- PDF renderer for markdown2pdf.

 - styling